 It helps to have a background in cryptocurrency, but if you do not, you’ll need to employ the services of developers and people who specialize in the blockchain.
 In addition to this, it is necessary to remember that you will be managing a full-fledged PR campaign and all that that entails.

 You’ll need to engage the public, and this means that you’ll do best with the help of marketing strategists to assist with positioning and messaging.
 This pre-launch phase will necessitate between six months to one year to fully make preparations.

-Your startup must create a unique solution to a problem, and it must integrate a use for a new token.
+Your startup must create a unique solution to a problem, and it must integrating a use for a new token.
 Investors will want to see that demand for the proposed coin is high, a clear indicator that its value is sure to rise.
-The usual factors of identifying the target audience, felt a need, and a thorough knowledge of the market must also be addressed.
+The usual factors of identifying target audience, felt need, and a thorough knowledge of the market must also be addressed.